AN/FPS-35 Radar Tower and Antenna

 AN/FPS-35

-The AN/FPS-35 frequency diversity radar was a long range search radar used in the early 1960s.
-It was one of the largest air defense radars ever produced, with its antenna and supporting structure mounted on one of the largest rolling-element bearings in the world (with a ball pitch of 12 ft 7 inches in diameter.).
+The AN/FPS-35 was a long range early warning radar used within the SAGE network and its successors.
+It was one of the largest air defense radars ever produced, with an antenna 126 feet (38 m) across supported on one of the largest rolling-element bearings in the world.

 (read more...)